jlabclouds/jlabclouds.github.io/README.md

 ```
 ---

-## Under VS Code extensions tab search for QDK and install from Microsoft provider
+* Under VS Code extensions tab search for QDK and install from Microsoft provider
 - <a href="Spot.c" target="_blank" rel="noopener noreferrer">Spot</a>
+* Create an admin portal first that can be used for subsequent projects
-## Lidar Sonar Radar
+* Lidar Sonar Radar
-- Location of sensory units should be noted
+* Location of sensory units should be noted
-- Hardware placement will then be bolt-on once chassis is built
+* Hardware placement will then be bolt-on once chassis is built
-## Optics with AI integration and object detection
+* Optics with AI integration and object detection
-## Connect a controller
+* Connect a controller